brcrista/Haskell-Notes/More-Haskell/combinators.md

 # Combinators

-A **combinator** is a higher-order function that is defined only in terms of function application and other combinators.
+A **combinator** is a function that is defined only in terms of function application and other combinators.
 In fact, we've already met several combinators: `.`, `$`, `id`, `const`, `flip`, `fmap`, `<*>`, and `=<<`.
+However, a function like `succ n = n + 1` is not a combinator because it uses `+` and `1`.
+So a more precise way to define a combinator is as a function that only uses names that are passed in as parameters.

 Combinators are useful for creating new functions out of old ones in well-known ways.
 They are also useful for defining functions in **point-free** style.